bialger/cpp_tests/README.md

 # C++ project template with Google Tests and CI/CD

 This is a project template.
-Feel free to use it.
+Feel free to use & fork it.
 It contains all pre-configured CMakeLists.txt, so to use it, just replace project name with your in [main CmakeLists.txt](CMakeLists.txt), and all target and executable names in [CI/CD script](./.github/workflows/ci_tests.yml).
-Sample program prints first argument.
+Sample program prints a greeting for the first argument.

-## How to run
+## How to build and run

 Run following commands from project directory.